anoma/nspec/docs/architecture-2/engines/base.juvix.md

     -> StateTransitionResult LocalStateType MessageType;
 ```

-Where the arguments and results for state transition functions has the following
+The arguments and results for state transition functions has the following
 structure.

 ### State Transition Arguments